Constance Citro

-Constance Ann Forbes Citro (born June 9, 1942) is an American political scientist and statistician.
+Constance ("Connie") F. Citro (née Constance Ann Forbes; born June 9, 1942) is an American political scientist and statistician.
 She is the former director of the Committee on National Statistics of the National Academies of Sciences, Engineering, and Medicine and works as a senior scholar for the Committee on National Statistics.
+She also works as an independent consultant and is currently a member of the project team for the American Statistical Association Project on Assessing the Health of the Federal Statistical Agencies.

 Education and career

-Constance Ann Forbes was born on June 9, 1942, in St. Louis, Missouri, to Gilbert B. Forbes, a pediatrician, and Grace Moehlman Forbes.
+Constance Ann Forbes was born on June 9, 1942, in St. Louis, Missouri, to Gilbert B. Forbes, a pediatrician, and Grace (Moehlman) Forbes.
 She was the granddaughter of Baptist minister and theological scholar Conrad Henry Moehlman.

-She studied political science as an undergraduate at the University of Rochester, graduating Phi Beta Kappa in 1963.
-Her father was on the faculty of the U of R Medical School, and numerous relatives were graduates, including both her parents, her late husband, Dr. Joseph F. Citro (1941-2020), whom she married on June 19, 1965, and their son Jeremy F. Citro.
+She studied political science as an undergraduate at the University of Rochester, graduating Phi Beta Kappa and summa cum laude in 1963.
+Her father was on the faculty of the U of R Medical School, and numerous relatives were graduates, including both her parents, her late husband, Joseph F. Citro (1941-2020), whom she married on June 19, 1965, and their son, Jeremy F. Citro.
 She went to Yale University for a master's degree and Ph.D. in political science, studying under James David Barber.